egaskin/f1l-internship-emulator/README.md

 RHPs were identified by using non-negative matrix factorization (NMF) the scRNA-seq data matrix associated with each cell line.
 The clusters can be obtained by querying the columns of H following NMF factorization for clustering (V=WH, see [Wiki](https://en.wikipedia.org/wiki/Non-negative_matrix_factorization#Clustering_property)).
 Comparing clusters with similar genes across cell lines then taking the consensus of those comparisons revealed RHPs.

 #### How do the identified RHPs relate to in vivo programs of heterogeneity in tumors, and what evidence supports this relationship?
-For the most part, RHPs *in vitro* and intratumoral heterogeneity (ITH) programs *in vivo* appeared to be highly consistent with each other.
+For the most part, RHPs *in vitro* and programs *in vivo* appeared to be highly consistent with each other.
 That is, cancer cell lines RHPs were generally found to successfully recapitulate the heterogeneity found in real tumors.
+The authors identified 12 RHPs in total - 2 cell cycle programs and 10 non-cell cycle programs.

+For the 2 cell cycle RHPs, they found that the G2/M programs were consistent between cancer cell lines and real tumors, but G1/S programs showed some differences between *in vitro* (cell lines) and *in vivo* (real tumor) instances of those programs (see pg 1209).

+For the 10 non-cell cycle programs, the programs labeled 9 and 10 were the only ones identified *in vitro* that did not have a corresponding *in vivo* program, which the authors propose might be a lack of *in vivo* data (see pg 1210).
+The authors surmised that 7 of the 10 *in vitro* RHPs showed significant similarity to the *in vivo* RHPs (they cite Fig. 4a, see pg 1210).
+This was based on similarity between *in vivo* RHP data and *in vitro* RHP data, some RHPs which were previously defined and others which the authors derived from available scRNA-seq data on real tumors.
+Additional verification was done for many of the RHPs by performing scRNA-seq on samples containing both real tumor cells and cancer cell line cells, which often resulted in indistinguishable expression patterns.

 #### Where can you download the scRNA-seq data as shown in Figure 1B?
+See the "Data availability" section.
+They give two links, one of which is a "Study" on CCLE: https://singlecell.broadinstitute.org/single_cell/study/SCP542/pan-cancer-cell-line-heterogeneity.

 ## References
 Bevacizumab [Package Insert].
 (2022, September 18).
 Genentech. https://www.accessdata.fda.gov/drugsatfda_docs/label/2022/125085s340lbl.pdf